juseg/bowdoin/articles/temperature/response-referee1.rst

    However, a new table was added including selected temperature profiles.

    Parts of the manuscript were rewritten using the past tense.
-   The line-specific comments were all implemented except for one:
+   The line-specific comments were all implemented except for two:

    - L62 - We mean 60x60 km, i.e. 3600 km^2.
 The catchment of Bowdoin Glacier
      roughly corresponds to a square of this size.
+   - L169 - The model name (iST TSic 716) is given in the methods instrumentation section.
+Other details were added.

    Figure 3 has been reworked to label each curve for the corresponding sensor unit and depth.
 The new figure is a little loaded but this is so far the